jhoodsmith/blog-source/content/posts/creating-hugo-blog-post.md

     the deployed site.
 In my case the repositories are `blog-source` and `jhoodsmith.github.io`.

-2. In the "GitHub Pages" section of the settings page of the `jhoodsmith.github.io` repository, set the source to the `main` branch.

-3. Add a basic `.gitignore` file to the blog directory root
+2. Add a basic `.gitignore` file to the blog directory root

     ```text
     # Hugo default output directory